 The chat about cross stitch and my complete ineptness (is that a word?) at them brings me nicely to the next section which is…

 These are a recent discovery of mine.
-I suck so bad at cross stitch that when I found these kits (that I import) I was so excited.
-The end result looks like a shiny cross stitch but it’s actually made up of resin mosaic blocks.
+I suck so bad at cross stitch that when I found these kits I was so excited.
+The end result looks like a shiny cross stitch but it’s actually made up of faceted resin mosaic blocks.
 So instead of each cross in cross stitch you have a single mosaic block.

 The kits come with a canvas that has the picture already printed for you with a code telling you what colour mosaic block to use.
 It’s like a cross between embroidery and painting by numbers except that you use mosaic blocks.
 How wonderful is that!